vslijkerman/project-boilerplate/README.md

 6. If you're putting your project in Git, don't forget to add *bower_components* and *node_modules* folders in the .gitignore file.
 7. Make an awesome website.

-## More to come
-I have plans to add video.js by zencoder to this boilerplate.
-Stay tuned.

 ## Issues
 If you run into any issues, let me know.